-Understanding stem cell statesCapturing naive human pluripotencyDefining naive human pluripotencyTrophoblast stem cellsStem-cell-derived trophoblast organoidsFuture directions
+Understanding stem cell statesCapturing naive human pluripotencyDefining naive human pluripotencyEpigenetic stability of naive stem cellsTrophoblast stem cellsStem-cell-derived trophoblast organoidsModeling human embryogenesis using 3D-cultured blastoidsFuture directions

 Understanding different states of pluripotency